DharmaVemuri/lenovo/README.md

 # lenovo
 sample

-changes were made in the subdomain
+sub domainal changes done to pull in to master branch